 In this section we briefly review the main tools employed in our uncertainty quantification pipelines.
 We recall that our goal is the efficient estimation of scalar quantities of interest of computationally expensive models.
 Let $Q \colon \R^d \to \R$ represent a computational model, and let $\bm \xi \in \R^d$ be a random vector of inputs distributed according to the joint distribution $\mu$.
 We aim to characterize the statistical moments of the quantity of interest $Q(\bm \xi)$, focusing in particular on its expectation $\E [Q(\bm \xi)]$.
+For higher-order moments, we can just replace the quantity of interest $Q(\bm \xi)$ by its power $Q^m(\bm \xi)$ with $m > 1$.
 The standard Monte Carlo estimator approximates this expected value through a set of $N$ realizations $\{\bm \xi_n \}_{n=1}^N$ of the input variable $\bm \xi \sim \mu$ as

 This estimator is simple to compute and it is unbiased, in the sense that